internetofwater/sta-dashboard/README.md

 This is some good interactive documentation for the API, focus on the GET requests https://gost1.docs.apiary.io/#

 # Usage
-1. Edit endpoints to include in `endpoints.json`
+1. Edit endpoints to include in `endpoints.json`.
-2. Edit environment variables in `.env` file
+2. Edit environment variables in `.env` file.
-3. Edit local port to map to from flask container at line 11 in `docker-compose.yml`
+3. Edit local port to map to from flask container at line 11 in `docker-compose.yml`.
+4. In command line, run `docker-compose --env-file .env up`.
+The web app will be running on `localhost:${FLASK_HOST_PORT}` on your host machine.
 # Dependencies
 - [See requirements.txt](requirements.txt)